itsWhiteNight/HackingLab/README.md

   Template

             Report Template: A template for organizing and structuring new projects or repositories.
-  Disclaimer
+## *Disclaimer*

 All content in this repository is intended for educational purposes and ethical hacking activities.
 Ensure that you have the necessary permissions before applying any techniques or tools in a live environment.

 Happy hacking!
+itsWhiteNight